 This Crimson Dynamo was hired by the Answer and battled Captain America.
 He was temporarily burned because of his inexperience with the Crimson Dynamo armor and was then defeated by Captain America and Nick Fury then taken into custody.

 This Crimson Dynamo was a member of the Soviet Super-Soldiers Alpha Gen, a group of Russian superhumans put into cryogenic stasis after the Cold War ended.
-During a fight between the Order and the Infernal Man an enormous explosion awakened the Super-Soldiers.
-This Crimson Dynamo was destroyed by the Order.
+During a fight between the Order and the Infernal Man a enormous explosion awakened the Super-Soldiers.
+This Crimson Dynamo was destroyed by the Order after a short fight.

 Boris Vadim operated in a version of Bukharin's Crimson Dynamo armor and was present when SHIELD investigated the death of the Abomination; Vadim picked a fight with the SHIELD team.
 He also was a member of the Red Hulk's Code Red team.
 He died fighting the monster Igor Drenkov.